shannonbay/water-wheel/README.md

 # water-wheel
-Water Wheel - dynamic streams for Java
+Water Wheel - dynamic stream processing for Java

 As a stream flows, the water wheel turns.
 The machinery is stateful and steps forward to a new state on each new input.
 This is exactly what happens in a regular expression engine or a deterministic finite automata (which can parse a wider class of languages than regular languages).